jaumeCloquellCapo/jaumeCloquellCapo.github.io/index.md

-Software engineer with experience in multiple industries, including Finance, Healthcare, and Logistics.
+Sr. Software engineer with experience in multiple industries, including Finance, Healthcare, and Logistics.
 I earned a Master's Degree in Software Engineering and I uses my technical background to deliver high-impact projects for organizations.